zx80/flask-simple-auth/README.md

 - [PyJWT](https://pypi.org/project/PyJWT/) for JSON Web Token (JWT).
 - [cryptography](https://pypi.org/project/cryptography/) for pubkey-signed JWT.
 - [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth) for `http-*` authentication options.

-### Features

-The module provides a wrapper around the `Flask` class which extends its capabilities for managing authentication, authorization and parameters.

-This is intended for a REST API implementation serving a remote client application.
-It does not make much sense to "login" and "logout" to/from a REST API because the point of the API is to serve and collect data to all who deserve it, i.e. are authorized, unlike a web application which is served while the client is on the page which maintains a session and should disappear when disconnected as the web browser page is wiped out.
-However, there is still a "login" concept which is only dedicated to obtaining an auth token, that the application client needs to update from time to time.

-Note that web-oriented flask authentication modules are not really relevant in the REST API context, where the server does not care about presenting login forms for instance.

 ### Initialization